frejs/fre/README.md

 if the array is empty, it means use once, such as `componentDidMount`

 if the second is undefined, it means use every time , such as `componentDidUpdate`

+if useEffect returns a function, the function will execute before next commitWork, such as `componentWillUnmount`

 ```js
 function Counter({ flag }) {